fbpx

 We strive to create a birthing environment that is comfortable for every client and their support team.
 Our birthing suites are spacious enough to accommodate partners, relatives, doulas, and friends, as permitted.
 Every birth suite has a birthing tub and a shower in addition to a regular bed and comfortable seating.
 You will have access to a fridge and microwave, as well as filtered water and ice.
 We are happy to provide extra blankets, pillows, cups, etc to make you and your loved ones comfortable for the duration of your birth and recovery hours.
 We offer battery operated candles, an essential oil diffuser and hot packs for your comfort as well as birthing balls and other labor comfort tools.

 During Covid-19 we are continually evaluating our guidelines to allow the best experience for families while still following the best known practices to keep everyone safe, including newborns.
-Currently three support people can attend a birth and they must adhere to the regulations of the birth center for the safety of mom, baby, the support team, other clients and staff.
+Currently two support people are allowed in the birthing room and two support people can stay in the living room.
+Your support people must adhere to the regulations of the birth center for the safety of mom, baby, the support team, other clients and staff.

 Yes!
 Many clients find that water promotes relaxation and reduces pain during labor and delivery.
 Some studies indicate that hydrotherapy (use of water) may also help to lower blood pressure, facilitate labor progress, and reduce the likelihood of perineal tears.
 Laboring and giving birth in the tub is a safe option for most clients.